You are here

 The deal between MIMS and Ashfield Healthcare Communications will see them marry their compliance-based market-specific experience to work on technical healthcare communications material worldwide.

-MIMS, which was bought over by Japanese healthcare information player for 11 billion yen (S$140 million) in September 2018, is in 16 markets across the Asia-Pacific, while Ashfield, a division that contributed more than two-thirds of Dublin-based UDG's fiscal 2018 operating profit, operates in 25 countries, mainly in Europe and the Americas.
+MIMS, which was bought over by Japanese healthcare information player for 11 billion yen (S$140 million) in September 2018 (see amendment note), is in 16 markets across the Asia-Pacific, while Ashfield, a division that contributed more than two-thirds of Dublin-based UDG's fiscal 2018 operating profit, operates in 25 countries, mainly in Europe and the Americas.

 Victor Wright, MIMS's chief client officer for pharmaceutical marketing, said in a statement: "The collaboration will provide us both with additional expertise and territories, opening up fantastic opportunities to deliver the best for our international pharmaceutical, biotech and medical devices clients."